In a class of 30, it can be hard to give pupils the individualised support they need, meaning pupils can fall behind.

 Is maths tuition worth it?

 Yes, high quality maths tuition is worth it.
 It is one of the best evidenced interventions to support learning in any subject, however it can be challenging to get it right.
-Maths in particular is a subject that lends itself to tutoring.
-This is because maths is cumulative, i.e. concepts build on one another.
+Maths in particular is a subject where tutoring can make a real difference to learning.
+This is because maths is cumulative, i.e. concepts, knowledge and skills, build on one another during the learning process.
 This is in contrast to subjects such as English and often why subjects such as maths and physics are considered to be so difficult.
-It means that students need to have a strong understanding of foundational concepts before they are able to progress.
-If students have gaps in their learning, they’ll struggle to keep up with their peers.
-High quality maths tuition will identify those gaps and address them early, so that students can catch up and keep up with their classmates.
-One of the main benefits of maths tuition is this opportunity for personalised teaching adapted to a child’s needs.
-This is why one to one maths tuition is more effective than small group tuition – children aren’t working through generic programmes or worksheets and are focusing on the areas that will have the most impact.
-Going online can help reduce the costs typically associated with one to one tuition, without reducing impact.
+It means that students need to have a strong understanding of foundational topics before they are able to progress.
+If students have gaps early on in their learning, they’ll struggle to keep up with their peers.

 What is the best age for tutoring?